szymoninetum/simple_app/readme.md

-# Docker & k8s tutorial app
+# Docker & k8s tutorial app & Terraform & Ansible & AWS
 Build easy web application with using Docker, Docker-Compose, k8s and Minikube.
 Application was programmed in Python with FastApi and SQLalchemy.

 # Docker-compose